HCKgit/kotlindata/README.md

 From the article: https://www.callicoder.com/kotlin-spring-boot-mysql-jpa-hibernate-rest-api-tutorial/

-Create the database first (the one one the connection url in application.properties)
+Create the database first (the one one the connection url in application.properties) [kotlin_demo_app]

 # Testing commands